abacus-gene/paml-tutorial/positive-selection/00_data/README.md

 >> **NOTE**: We saved the screen output in file [`log.out_translatorx.txt`](translatorX_perl/log.out_translatorx.txt).

 Then, we ran `PAL2NAL` to convert the alignments in codon data (just to double check the nucleotide alignment is the same).
-This is a PERL script (see [here](scripts/pal2nal_v14)) that uses a protein alignment and a file with the DNA sequence to match, and then outputs a codon-based DNA alignment.
+This is a PERL script (see [directory `scripts/pal2nal_v14`](scripts/pal2nal_v14)) that uses a protein alignment and a file with the DNA sequence to match, and then outputs a codon-based DNA alignment.
 The commands we used are the following:

 ```sh
 # Run from this directory where this